Ishant-Vedak/Portfolio/MSToDoCopy/README.md

 - All notes are kept in a scrollable list.
 - Note information will be visible in a collapsing sidebar.
+- Dark mode can be toggled.

 ## Planned Features:

-- Dark mode can be toggled.
 - Different lists will be made to categorize tasks.
+- Connect this frontend to a PostgreSQL database.
+- Use an API to connect the frontend and backend.

 ## Tech Stack: